ledell/h2oEnsemble-benchmarks/README.md

-# h2oEnsemble Benchmarks
+# h2oEnsemble Benchmarks (H2O 2.0)

-*Note:* These benchmarks are for H2O 2.0 (aka.
+**Note:** These benchmarks are for [H2O 2.0](https://github.com/h2oai/h2o-2) (aka.
 "H2O Classic").
-The current version of H2O is H2O 3.0.
+The current version of H2O is [H2O 3.0](https://github.com/h2oai/h2o-3).
 An H2O 3.0-compatible version of these benchmarks will be added in the future.

 This repository provides a framework for benchmarking the `h2oEnsemble` package.
 The `h2oEnsemble` package provides an R API to train ensembles of [H2O](https://github.com/h2oai/h2o-2) machine learning algorithms.
 You can read more about the "H2O Ensemble" project on its [GitHub page](https://github.com/h2oai/h2o-2/tree/master/R/ensemble).